Points of bounded height on weighted projective spaces over global function fields: Introduction

 \end{theorem}

-Schanuel's Theorem, which is the case of Theorem \ref{thm:SDD} with $\w=(1,\dots,1)$, was independently extended to global function fields by DiPippo \cite{Dip90} and Wan \cite{Wan91}.
+Schanuel's Theorem, which is the case of Theorem \ref{thm:SDD} with $\w=(1,\dots,1)$, was extended to global function fields independently by DiPippo \cite{Dip90} and Wan \cite{Wan91}.
 In order to state their result, we set some notation.

 Let $X$ be an absolutely irreducible smooth projective curve of genus $g$ over $\F_q$.
-Let $\F_q(X)$ denote the function field of $X$ and $h$ the class number of $\F_q(X)$.
+Let $\F_q(X)$ denote the function field of $X$ and let $h$ denote the class number of $\F_q(X)$.

 Let $\Div(X)$ denote the set of divisors on $X$ and let

 denote the set of effective divisors on $X$.
 Define by

 the classical zeta function of $X$.
 Let $\zeta_X(s)=Z(X,q^{-s})$ denote the Dedekind zeta function of $X$.